Max Purcell vs. Jordan Thompson: Prediction and Match Betting Odds | Chengdu Open

 Max Purcell vs. Jordan Thompson Trends and Insights

-- When it comes to sets, it's been very even between Purcell and Thompson, each securing five sets against the other.
+- Purcell and Thompson have been equally balanced, each winning five of 10 sets against the other.

-- Thompson and Purcell have squared off in 97 total games, and Thompson has won more often, capturing 52 of them.
+- Thompson and Purcell have faced off in 97 total games, with Thompson winning 52 and Purcell capturing 45.

-- Thompson and Purcell have squared off four times, and they have averaged 24.3 games and 2.5 sets per match.
+- In four head-to-head matches, Purcell and Thompson have averaged 24.3 games and 2.5 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.